mitsest/paging_api/README.md

 # paging_api
-A random person API built with docker
+A random person API built with Django
 I created it, because I got tired of getting rate limited from the various public APIs that are out there.

 Enjoy.